 You then repay your financier with extended credit terms.

 Without finance, the longer it takes between ordering/receiving the goods and making payment, the longer your working capital is tied up in the transaction.
-Trade finance helps bridge that general gap.
+Trade Finance helps bridge that general gap.
 As a buyer, it lets you pay your suppliers immediately and then repay the credit facility over time.
 As a seller, it allows you to get paid as soon as possible to keep your own cash flow healthy.

-Advantages of using a trade finance facility
+Advantages of using a Trade Finance facility

 Businesses use trade finance tofund their business growth and to plug cash flow gaps.
 But what are the real benefits of using a trade finance facility over another form of funding?
 Here are our top four reasons.